Addressing greying hair isn't just a vanity issue; it's a scalp and skin health issue too.

 While there are many other factors that can contribute to graying hair (genetics, ethnicity, stress etc.), these studies suggest there are steps you can take to slow down or minimize graying hair:

-Methionine Sulfoxide Reductase (MSR), an ingredient found in our RevivHair Stimulating Serum, may help prevent hydrogen peroxide buildup and, according to the first study, act on tyrosinase to help prevent the loss of hair color.
-Two other included ingredients (also mentioned in the study) may help: Catalase and Superoxide Dismutase (SOD).
+The revolutionary ingredients, like Greyverse and Darkenyl, found in our RevivHair REV Stimulating Serum may help prevent hydrogen peroxide buildup and target tyrosinase to help prevent the loss of hair color and the appearance of darker hair, naturally without dyes or pigments.
+Another included ingredients (also mentioned in the study) may help: Methionine Sulfoxide Reductase.

 Additionally, wearing a hat or applying a UV protection product for the hair (more specifically, the scalp) whenever you're outside, may help as well.
 Wearing a hat to shield UV damage is something we should be doing anyway!